tomstafford/psy6422/docs/030-graphs.md

   * [long vs wide data](https://en.wikipedia.org/wiki/Wide_and_narrow_data)
   * values and keys
   * data variables can be continuous or factors
+* The fundamental ggplot "recipe"
   * plots have data, aesthetic mappings ('aes', 'mappings') and layers
   * adding mappings, adding geoms, geom properties, other layers (e.g. labs)
   * mappings are inherited by geom layers